amatherne/amatherne.github.io/about.md

     techniques, typography, and how to mesh them into the digital world appropriately with an aesthetic eye.
 They also taught me to identify problems and create solutions with a focus on the customer’s best interests.
-I am actively looking for projects that represent the diverse, eclectic community I’m a part of.'
+I am actively looking for projects that represent the diverse, eclectic community I’m a part of.
-  media:
-    image: "/2018/07/08/hero.jpg"
----